 Confirmation

 Welcome!
 Wherever you are on your journey of faith, your family matters to us.
 We hope you experience the love and support of our community during the Confirmation process.
-Confirmation is open to everyone in grades 10 and up, and is a one-year process that usually begins in January.
-The Confirmation Mass is held in the fall.

-Information about our COnfirmation Process
+Information about our Confirmation Process

 What is Confirmation?